AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Add your public key to the [!DNL Commerce Intelligence]

-   1. Go to the [!DNL Commerce Admin], and sign in with using the login information for the Commerce Intelligence user you just created.
+   1. From the [!DNL Commerce Admin], sign in using the login information for the [!DNL Commerce Intelligence] user you just created.

    1. Then select the **Account Settings** tab.